mathiasertl/django-ca/docs/source/cli/cas.rst

 :ref:`settings-ca-default-dsa-signature-hash-algorithm` setting for DSA keys.
 Intermediate certificate authorities will use the same hash algorithm as their parent by default.

-The supported signature hash algorithms are the hash algorithms in the :py:attr:`~django_ca.constants.HASH_ALGORITHM_NAMES` constant.
-For example, to use SHA-384 as signature hash
+The supported signature hash algorithms are the hash algorithms defined by :py:attr:`~django_ca.typehints.HashAlgorithms`.
+For example, to use SHA-384 as signature hash algorithm:
-algorithm:

 .. code-block:: console